Wedding photographer & videographer

 How to coordinate with your venue's event coordinator

 The event coordinator at your venue handles the paperwork side.
-They'll have a vendor requirements document — sometimes called a vendor packet — that lists exactly what every outside vendor needs to provide.
+They'll have a vendor requirements document, sometimes called a vendor packet.
+That lists exactly what every outside vendor needs to provide.
 Photographer, DJ, florist, planner, caterer, baker, hair, makeup.
 Each one might have different insurance requirements.

 Your job is small but matters: get that document from the coordinator early, then forward it to your photographer with the wedding date and venue name.
 The photographer takes it from there.